Take a Tour of the Raw & Well Calculator

 Step 3: Intelligent Meal Planning & Cloning

 Bridge the gap between science and the bowl.
-Select from our clinically vetted database of raw ingredients - specifically categorized into Muscle Meat, Raw Meaty Bones (RMB), Liver, Other Organs, and Veggies & Fruits to match your dog's feeding model more consistently.
+Select from our USDA FoodData Central database of raw ingredients - specifically categorized into Muscle Meat, Raw Meaty Bones (RMB), Liver, Other Organs, and Veggies & Fruits to match your dog's feeding model more consistently.
+Every ingredient links to its verified USDA FoodData Central entry — the same government database used in peer-reviewed veterinary research — so any nutrient value can be checked independently.

 How Raw & Well handles the math: The system calculates ingredient ratios as you build your plan.
 You skip the manual spreadsheets and keep a clear path to nutritional balance.